Skip to content

 Mildly decreased eosinophil count is usually no cause for concern when other white blood cell counts are normal.
 If all white blood cells are lower than normal, a doctor should be consulted.

-Possible causes of low levels of eosinophils in the blood include:
+Possible causes of low eosinophil levels in the blood include:

 Eosinophilia is a condition in which the number of eosinophils is higher than normal.
 Possible causes of eosinophilia include: